Failure of contextual invariance in large language models: Methods

 To test invariance under contextually equivalent formulations, we require a task in which the target inference is well-defined and the contribution of discourse context can be precisely controlled.
-Pronoun selection for a referent of undetermined gender offers an ideal setting for a number of reasons.
-First, gender biases for occupational referents are well-documented in LLMs \cite{cui_gender_2026, kotek_gender_2023}.
-Futhermore, the target inference has a clear ground truth for bias measurement.
-Finally, discourse context can be minimally manipulated without altering the task-relevant information.
+Pronoun selection for a referent of undetermined gender offers an ideal setting.
+Gender biases for occupational referents are well-documented in LLMs \citep{cui_gender_2026, kotek_gender_2023, rodriguez_colombian_2025, gautam_winopron_2024}, providing a clear ground truth against which to measure bias.
+The task itself probes what gender a model \textit{presupposes} for a referent when no gender information is available.
+Gendered pronouns are presupposition triggers, so they do not assert gender as new information, but assume it as given \citep{sudo_semantics_2012}.
+Crucially, among the presuppositions available in English, gender admits a smaller range of interpretation than something like a definite description or quantifier \citep{heim_semantics_1982}, and gender marking on a pronoun requires the smallest possible change to the surface form---i.e., swapping \textit{she} for \textit{he} alters very little and leaves the prompt nearly unchanged.
+These considerations both minimize the degrees of freedom in our experimental manipulation and provide the strictest test of whether model outputs are invariant to theoretically uninformative context.